The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Penny Marshall.
 Perf.
 Robert De Niro, Robin Williams, Julie Kavner, Penelope Ann Miller.
 Columbia, 1990.
 Based on the book by Oliver Sacks.

 Synopsis: Based on a true story, Dr. Sayer (Robin Williams) finds a new treatment for a ward of comatose patients.
 Includes a short library scene in which a doctor researches diseases in order to help his patients trapped in comas.

 Role Call: Adam Bryant as Librarian—Information Provider (male)

 Details: Dir.
 Charles Shyer.
 Perf.
 Diane Keaton, Sam Shepard, Sam Wanamaker.
 United Artists, 1987.

-Synopsis: A comedy about a white career woman (Diane Keaton) who becomes the custodian for a baby from a distant relative.
+Synopsis: A comedy about a career woman (Diane Keaton) who becomes the custodian for a baby from a distant relative.
 It changes her life, and she goes to a local library for info on starting a small business.
-A young white woman is on duty at the library desk.
+A young librarian is on duty at the library desk.

 Role Call: Uncredited female—Information Provider (female)

 Back When We Were Grownups (2004, TV movie):